vitkarpov/yet-another-todo/README.md

 ## Getting start

-Clone the repo and run all tasks using main one:
+Clone the repo and build the project

 ```
-make all
+npm i && grunt
 ```

 It will take care of all the stuff: